- About Us

-Section 10.
-Orientation.
-Upon receiving at least seven (7) days in advance a request from the Union that a representative desires to attend a departmental new Graduate Assistant orientation, the orientation sponsor will provide the representative with fifteen (15) minutes on the agenda.
-The union representative will be informed of the time and location of his/her presentation and will be allowed to distribute union material.
+Upon receiving at least seven (7) days in advance a request from the Union that a representative desires to attend a departmental or college-level new Graduate Employee orientation, the orientation sponsor will provide the representative with fifteen (15) minutes on the agenda.
+The union representative will be informed of the time and location of their presentation and will be allowed to distribute union material.

-Section 12.
-Information. (a) As a condition of appointment to a graduate assistant position determined to be in the bargaining unit, or upon reappointment of a currently appointed graduate assistant to a position determined to be in the bargaining unit, the graduate assistant will be required to sign a consent authorizing the University to disclose to the Union the employee’s FTE (Full Time Employment Fraction) and bargaining unit status.
-Additionally, bargaining unit graduate assistants will be asked to sign a release authorizing the University to provide their salaries to the Union.
-These consents shall remain in effect only while the graduate assistant is in a bargaining unit position.
+(a) As a condition of appointment to a Graduate Employee position determined to be in the bargaining unit, or upon reappointment of a currently appointed Graduate Employee to a position determined to be in the bargaining unit, the Graduate Employee will be required to sign a consent authorizing the University to disclose to the Union the employee’s FTE (Full Time Employment Fraction) and bargaining unit status.
+Additionally, bargaining unit Graduate Employees will be asked to sign a release authorizing the University to provide their salaries to the Union.
+These consents shall remain in effect only while the Graduate Employee is in a bargaining unit position.

-(c) Within (30) days from the beginning of classes for each term, the University will provide the Union with directory information of graduate assistants not in the bargaining unit who have not suppressed their directory information.
+(c) Within (30) days from the beginning of classes for each term, the University will provide the Union with directory information of Graduate Employees not in the bargaining unit who have not suppressed their directory information.

 (d) The University reserves the right to charge the Union actual costs for providing information requested in addition to the provisions of paragraphs (b) and (c) above.

 (e) Upon receipt of an annual written request from the Union, the Office of Human Resources will make available to the Union a list of work locations that are provided by the employing departments.
 The University is not required to create or maintain a list of work locations and failure to provide the information will not constitute a violation of this agreement.